TerakawaLab/2024_Nagae/README.md

 The DNA sequence for pARS1-4.1kb

 ### repli-pore-seq-classifier
-The codes to classify biotinylated DNA in the Repli-pore-seq pipeline
+The codes to classify biotinylated DNA in the Repli-pore-seq pipeline.
+The latest version may be available at https://github.com/Fritz1414213562/repli-pore-seq-classifier.